anjaliingale5/Validation_In_SpringBoot/README.md

 - eventName
 - locationOfEvent
 - Date
-- starttime
+- Starttime
-- endtime
+- Endtime
 - ..........
 - StudentId
 - firstName
 - lastName
 - Age
 - department
--
--

 ### 4.Repository

-In this layer data is stored. for storing data I have used database (H2-console)
+In this layer data is stored. for storing data I have used database (MySQL)